NCEAS/metacat/helm/README.md

        persistence:
         existingClaim: # [existing-postgresql-pvc-name-here]
    ```
+> [!IMPORTANT]
+> You must remove the `postgresql.postgresqlDataDir: /bitnami/postgresql/14/main` override, if you
+> added it for the previous (`pg_dump`) step, since the new chart will contain the correct
+> (versioned) location by default.
+(Alternatively, if you are using a custom path for the next
+> DB version, change it to point there).

-2. Finally, `helm uninstall` the OLD version of the Metacat chart, and then `helm install` the NEW
+2. `helm uninstall` the OLD version of the Metacat chart, and then `helm install` the NEW
    Metacat chart.
 This will automatically detect the pg_dump directory, and use it to `pg_restore`
    the data into the new version of PostgreSQL.
-(We recommend you do not use `helm upgrade` across
+(We recommend you don't use `helm upgrade` across
    major versions.)
-Installing (**without** the `metacat.application\\.readOnlyMode` flag) will also
+Don't forget the `metacat.application\\.readOnlyMode` flag.
-   unset "Read Only" mode, so Metacat will once again be able to accept edits and uploads, as soon
-   as the upgrade has completed.

    ```shell
    helm uninstall $RELEASE_NAME